mengqian989/vzlib/medinfo2019/README.md

 # Data preparation

-Got articles for the query "breast neoplasms[MeSH Major Topic]" from pubmed on September 21, 2018 and saved as brca_med.xml.
+Got articles for the query "**breast neoplasms[MeSH Major Topic]**" from pubmed on September 21, 2018 and saved as brca_med.xml.

 - brca_med.xml contains 224,940 articles.

 Did the same for pmc (as pmc doesn't give mesh terms) and save as brca_pmc.xml.

 - brca_pmc.xml contains 39,332 articles.

 So, 39,332 / 224,940 = 17.5% of the articles have full texts.